Understanding Clients’ Needs and Priorities

 - £2m has been jointly invested in an Offshore Investment bond, where the funds can benefit from gross investment roll-up.
 This wrapper allows the clients to time any chargeable gain arising on the extraction of funds from the bond to suit their time frame and other tax liabilities.
 They plan to assign segments of the bond to their children once each reaches the age of eighteen, to meet their university costs.
 In later years, they may also use this vehicle to gift larger sums to their children, for example for property deposits.

 - £1m has been set aside for investment into EIS and VCTs over the next few years.
 In tax year 2018/19 we are investing a maximum of £250,000 for each of Mr and Mrs Client, and in this year this is into EIS funds where we can carry back the relief to the 2017/18 tax year.
-We expect to establish a rolling programme of EIS and or VCT funding for Stephen, as he will have a significant ongoing income tax liability for the next eight years.
+We expect to establish a rolling programme of EIS and or VCT funding for Mr Client, as he will have a significant ongoing income tax liability for the next eight years.

 - £1m has funded a Family Investment Company.
 This has been set up on the advice of the clients’ accountants and the company has been capitalised with loans from both Mr and Mrs Client.
 Each has the option of extracting funds in the form of a loan repayment, if necessary.
 The equity in the company is issued in several classes of share: Mr and Mrs Client own a class of share that pays dividends.
 A further class of dividend-paying shares has been issued to their children, who also own a ‘growth’ share class.
 This structure provides a tax-efficient vehicle for the children, as all capital growth in the portfolio accrues immediately to them.
 Mr and Mrs Client hope not to need to withdraw any of the capital they have lent to the company.
-But until Stephen has greater clarity on future bonuses and distributions from Frances’ private equity investment, they do not want to give away any assets.
+But until Mr Client has greater clarity on future bonuses and distributions from Mrs Client’ private equity investment, they do not want to give away any assets.
 Investments within this company are focused on UK equities.

 Pension.
 Mr Client has a pension adviser through his property employment.
 We have advised him to review his expression of wishes on his SIPP to ensure that he has listed his children as potential beneficiaries alongside his wife.